AquexTheSeal/bioplethora/README.md

 **A:** There are a few developers that helped out on this project.
 Lead developers are Aqu.
 (Discord: Aqu#3595), and Sajevius (Discord: Sajevius#4645).

 ### Q: Will this mod be ported to future versions?
 **A:** It is possible that we will port this mod to future versions.
-Probably around 1.18, 1.19, or in other future versions.
+Probably around 1.18, 1.19, or in other future versions, the 1.18 port of this mod will most likely be handled by Toma400.

 ### Q: Will this mod be backported to 1.12.2, 1.7.10, or any other previous versions?
 **A:** It has never been planned to backport Bioplethora to previous versions yet, and I doubt we will do so.